modifyhq/nextra-vercel-example/README.md

 ## `update_pages.sh`

-This script is designed to be run by Github Actions and will
+This script is designed to be run by GitHub Actions and will
 - Download markdown content from a Modify connector
 - Empty `pages` and unpack the downloaded content to replace it
-- Commit and push changes to Github
+- Commit and push changes to GitHub
 - Notify Modify it has completed (if provided with a JOB_INSTANCE_ID)

 ## Github Actions

-There is a Github Actions workflow defined in `.github/workflows/main.yml` which will be run by Modify Jobs.
-It can also be run manually from Github Actions UI provided the required `inputs` are
+There is a GitHub Actions workflow defined in `.github/workflows/main.yml` which will be run by Modify Jobs.
+It can also be run manually from GitHub Actions UI provided the required `inputs` are
 passed:

 - `refresh_token`: Modify refresh token